INVESTING IN A SECOND PROPERTY is on the increase.

 SECOND HOME MORTGAGE

-If you’re buying to use the property yourself as a holiday home the you should apply for a second home mortgage.
-You’ll still have all the usual options, such as a fixed rate or tracker mortgage.
-Alternatively, if you own your property outright, you could consider remortgaging to raise the funds rather than taking out a second mortgage, as long as you have built up sufficient equity.
+Alternatively, if you own your main property, you could consider remortgaging to raise the funds rather than taking out a second mortgage, as long as you have built up sufficient equity.

 - About the Author